networkx/networkx/doc/release/api_1.6.rst

 -------------------------

-Many 'weighted' graph algorithms now take optional parameter to specifiy which edge attribute should be used for the weight (default='weight') (ticket https://networkx.lanl.gov/trac/ticket/573)
+Many 'weighted' graph algorithms now take optional parameter to specify which edge attribute should be used for the weight (default='weight') (ticket https://networkx.lanl.gov/trac/ticket/573)

 In some cases the parameter name was changed from weighted, to weight.
 Here is